dardino/promise-decorators/README.md

 ## available decorators

 ### @PromiseOnce
-This method decorator for Asynchronous methods allow multiple calls to the same method without executing the content function more than one time.
+This method allows multiple concurrencies calls to the same asynchronous method executing the Promise only one time.

-Each call after the first, and until the Promise wasn't resolved succesfully, returns the previous instance of promise.
+This method allows multiple calls to the same asynchronous method, but  executing the content of the call only once.
+Each call after the first, and until the Promise wasn't resolved, gets the previous instance of promise

-When the Promise resolves or rejects then clear the instance.
+When the Promise will be resolved or rejected then that will be removed and the next call gets a new instance of promise.

 #### Signature
 ```typescript